TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 Special thanks to everyone who has helped in the creation and testing of these Custom Formats, my team at TRaSH guides, Team Radarr, and the community.

-With Radarr V3, Custom Formats are much more advanced/powerful than with V2, although this also means a Custom Format can require more knowledge to set up or create.

 After requesting with Team Radarr, we now have the option to import/export the Custom Formats in a JSON format.
 This provides everyone with an easy way to share and use Custom Formats.

 We've made 3 guides related to this.